 - Guided tours of the Pitti Palace and Palazzo Davanzati

-- A pizza and gelato making class
+- A pizza and tiramisu making class

-- Day trips to Lucca and Siena
+- Day trip to Siena

 - An overnight excursion to Rome, including guided tours of the Roman Forum, Colosseum, and the Vatican*Excursions are a mandatory part of the program and specific destinations vary by program and availability.

 External scholarships, listed on our website, are a good way to partially fund your study abroad experience.
 In addition, the Center for International Education and Global Strategy offers two scholarship programs for UAlbany students studying abroad on UAlbany or 4-year SUNY programs.